saturncloud/flatiron-curriculum/axiuncategorized/dsc-interaction-terms-lab/README.md

 # code to find top interactions by R^2 value here
 ```

-It looks like the top interactions involve the Neighborhood_Edwards feature so lets add the interaction between LotArea and Edwards to our model.
+It looks like the top interactions involve the GrLivArea feature so lets add the interaction between GrLivArea and Neighborhood_Mitchel to our model.

-We can interpret this feature as the relationship between LotArea and SalePrice when the house is in Edwards or not.
+We can interpret this feature as the relationship between GrLivArea and SalePrice when the house is in Mitchel or not.

 ## Visualize the Interaction